Cyrof/GopherGate/gophergate-wg-agent/README.md

 #### 1. `.env` file

-The agent uses the same environment configuration as defineed in [gophergate-core](https://github.com/Cyrof/GopherGate/blob/dev/gophergate-core/README.md).
+The agent uses the same environment configuration as defined in [gophergate-core](https://github.com/Cyrof/GopherGate/blob/dev/gophergate-core/README.md).
 A `.env` file is needed at the root of the project (or in your working directory) with entries such as:

 ```ini
 GOPHERGATE_ENV=dev